Lydia Hart: Characterisation

 Lydia first arriving on-screen was first shown as different from other characters and it was stated from her inception that she was passionate about music and enjoyed getting people into the music scene.
 Speaking of her character, Kelly stated "She's very down to earth.
 She knows exactly what she wants, where she wants to go, and how to get there!
 She's also very level-headed."
 From the characters inception, she was shown to be an opinionated, proud young student who wasn't afraid of her homosexuality and a person who could make friends very easily, as well as enemies.

 Lydia's relationships helped develop the character.
 Her first relationship off-screen is with ex-girlfriend Charlotte, who supposedly shared her interests in music and fashion, as they were both considered 'out there'.
 The history of the relationship immediately gave viewers an insight to the character.
 However, their relationship was seemingly shattered by Lydia's constant jealousy and her clingy nature, which ultimately led to their break up.
-But, Lydia tried to commit suicide soon after, which was told on-screen when Charlotte arrived in the village.
-Lydia's second relationship is a more serious one, with the sexually confused Sarah Barnes; Sarah, who had previously been portrayed as heterosexual, suffers an identity crisis, coming to terms with her one-night stand with Zoe Carpenter, however Sarah ended the relationship after Lydia became interfering and tried to control her life due to falling in love with her.
+Lydia tried to commit suicide soon after, which was told on-screen when Charlotte arrived in the village.
+Lydia's second relationship was a more serious one, with the sexually confused Sarah Barnes.
+Sarah, who had previously been portrayed as heterosexual, suffers an identity crisis, coming to terms with her one-night stand with Zoe Carpenter; however Sarah ended the relationship after Lydia became interfering and tried to control her life due to falling in love with her.
 Speaking to entertainment website Digital Spy about Sarah's relationship with Lydia, Loui Batley commented, "With Lydia, she brought something to her and she got on with her and was sparky, which is something that Sarah liked."
 After her relationship with Sarah ended, the character's true persona was revealed.
 She became jealous of Sarah and her relationship with Zoe, and the character's vulnerability became the centre of her deranged campaign for revenge in the latter part of 2009, as she was excluded from Sarah's life.